d4wae89d498/cedc/contributing.md

 ## VS Code configuration

 we provided .vscode/extension file to suggest you to install clangd ext.
-Also, we used a file assoc fromn hppm to objectivec++ to distinguish implementation from interface.
-Its a hack, its working.
-We did that because VS Code dont allow us to specify header (hpp) as file association.
-So we used objc++ instead.